WillSaleh/recruiting/README.md

 The tiniest possible mockup of our system

 ## Goal
-The goal of this mini-project is to gain a better understanding of your ability to **be creative**, **think through problems**, and **solve relevant challenges** related to the engineering roles at Sedaro.
+The goal of this mini-project is to gain a better understanding of your ability to **be creative**, **think through problems**, and **solve relevant challenges** related to the engineering role you have applied for at Sedaro.
 This is an opportunity for you to show off your personal strengths.
 Don't focus on the simple contributions and instead aim to really impress us.

 Submissions are evaluated on whether they are job-relevant, meet the title level, make the product better, keep a high quality bar, and are clearly and concisely explained in the write-up.
 The project is due within **7 days** of receipt and we expect you to spend no more than **6 hours** on it.
 If you have any questions, issues, or if you get stuck, please contact Kacie at `kacie.neurohr@sedaro.com`.